ItemsetSampling/cnria2020/README.md

   <i>\>cfpof.py <b>dataset:</b>\<the name of the dataset\>  <b>maxLength:</b>\<the maximum length constraint\> <b>sampleSize:</b>\<the number of patterns to draw\> <b>printCFPOF:</b>\<<b>1</b> if you want to print the values, <b>0</b> otherwise\></i>

-The minimum information tha CFPOF wants is the name of the dataset.
+The minimum information that CFPOF wants is the name of the dataset.
 If the others required values are not given, then it uses the default values.

       >cfpof.py dataset:chess.num
       ===========================BEGIN===========================